victorRFmiranda/autonomous_exploration/README.md

 The simulation python library are in `2D_SIM/pysim2d`

-The environment code for DRL training, containing frontier detection code, occupancy grid map generation code, and others are in `2D_SIM/environment`
+The environment code for DRL training, the frontier detection code, occupancy grid map generation code, and others are in `2D_SIM/environment`

 ## ROS (autonomous_exploration)